lyrium/how-to-dee/README.md

 ## What's all this then?
 #### Let me present to you... me.
 This is a readme, a lá [How to Rands](http://randsinrepose.com/archives/how-to-rands/).
 It's not a _How To Work With Me_ readme, because Dee-at-$formerCompany is going to be very different from Dee-at-$yourCompany.
 It's not a manager readme either ([here's why](https://twitter.com/EricaJoy/status/994324414668849153)).
-I just got here.
+Also, I just got here.
 I don't know anything.

 Instead, this document is intended to be a guide into how I think and work, my values, and my idiosyncrasies.
 This is a document I wish I'd had whenever I joined a new company.
 Humans are notoriously complicated, I'm tired half the time, and being explicit is a shortcut I need.